laboyd001/documentation/events/events_data_api.md

 ## API Calls

 ### GET Events
-Get Event and the related Event Settings and Event Items in one call by key (not Id).
+Get Event and the related Event Settings and Event Items in one call by key(s) (not Id).
 Multiple Events can be retrieved in the same call by passing in multiple key values separated by commas.
 If no key values are passed in, all future Events with a Status of `Draft` or `Active` are returned - up to the 500 Events sorted by `Event Start Date`.

 **endpoint** `data/v1/events`

-**parameters**

 Parameter | Required? | Value
 --------- | --------- | -----